massimopizzol/moutreach/_posts/2022-04-08-story-of-a-course.markdown

 # 2022

 Back to teaching **in person**.
 Full flipped-classroom mode: all the videos made during the pandemic provided in advance, together with readings.
 At the classes, the structure is always Q&A on the material, and supervision of group exercises (in person).
 Worked very well, probably the best version of the course I ever made.
-I strengthened also the focus on the critical assessment of models, and model limitations, proposing again exercises like this.
+I strengthened also the focus on the critical assessment of models, and model limitations, proposing again exercises like the one above.

 At the end of the course the assignments were very high quality, full LCAs and very reflective students.